-Once you understand God is the creator and ultimate authority over all things he created, you can get a picture of why sin is such a big deal.
-When Adam and Eve chose to eat from the tree God had told them not to, they were saying, “I don’t trust you God.
+Once you understand God is the creator and ultimate authority over all things, you can get a picture of why sin is such a big deal.
+When Adam and Eve chose to eat from the tree in the garden, they were saying, “I don’t trust you God.
 I think I have a better way”.
-And this begins the concept seen in every book of the Bible.
+And this begins the root of all sin seen in every book of the Bible.

 God provides man with a way to have a relationship with him.
 Man desires the relationship but desires to control his own life more.
 Sin separates man from God.
 Man suffers the consequences of his choices.
 Eventually, man turns back to God, and the whole process begins again.
 No matter where you pick up the Bible and start reading, you will see this cycle play out.

-Both creation and the authority of God as well as sin and the rebellion of mankind takes place in the first two chapters of the Bible.
+Both creation and the authority of God as well as sin and the rebellion of mankind begin in the first two chapters of the Bible.
 These two facts set the stage for the rest of the story.

 There are several themes that run throughout the Bible.
 The top three themes that are helpful to understand are:

 God makes a covenant in Genesis 12 with Abraham promising Abraham’s descendants will be a numerous as the stars in the sky.
 It is this covenant or promise that motivates the people of Israel throughout the Old Testament.
 They continually look back and remember that God promised he would protect his people and give them land of their own.